 Before we get into the deep side of trust powers, let’s make sure we understand a few key terms.

-Trusts - a financial instrument that allows families and individuals to designate who gets what after someone passes and bypass probate / reduce tax burdens.
+- Trusts - a financial instrument that allows families and individuals to designate who gets what after someone passes and bypass probate or reduce tax burdens

-Irrevocable Trusts - Revocable trusts become irrevocable when the person who created it dies, but you can also create irrevocable trusts while you are alive if you choose.
+- Irrevocable Trusts - revocable trusts become irrevocable when the person who created it dies, but you can also create irrevocable trusts while you are alive

-Beneficiaries - The recipients of assets in a trust, will, or life insurance policy.
+- Beneficiaries - the recipients of assets in a trust, will, or life insurance policy— whether current beneficiaries or remainderman

-If you need a bit more clarity on the basics of trusts, go here.
+If you need a bit more clarity on the basics of trusts, check out our Guide to understanding trusts.

 Can a Trustee Remove a Beneficiary From a Trust?